Subscribe

 Dr Anna Cohen

-Anna has worked with children, young people and families for over 20 years in both the public and private sectors.
+Dr Anna Cohen has worked with children, young people and families for over 20 years in both the public and private sectors.
 Anna co-founded Kids & Co. which is specialised in the assessment, diagnosis and treatment of children and young people presenting with psychiatric, emotional and behavioural problems and in assisting parents with parent management strategies.

 Related Posts